cvpfus/dscvr-profile-roast/README.md

 # RoastMeAI NFT
 [Canvas link](https://dscvr.one/post/1201336802623881379/roastmeai-nft)

 Introducing RoastMeAI NFT, a pioneering NFT project built on Metaplex Core that brings AI-powered roasting to the blockchain.
-By integrating with DSCVR profiles, our AI engine crafts tailor-made roasting comments, offering users an unparalleled level of entertainment.
+By analyzing DSCVR profiles, our AI engine crafts tailor-made roasting comments, offering users an unparalleled level of entertainment.

 ## Key Features